iot-gmbh/backend-json-model/README.md

   There are also Docker-files in this repo, that have been used to test Postgres locally.
 This [repo of Gregor Wolf](https://github.com/gregorwolf/pg-beershop) served as a major source of inspiration.
   Meanwhile SAP has announced to officially support a Postgres-adapter: https://twitter.com/wolf_gregor/status/1496865985739079687/photo/2

+## Deployment to Heroku

+## Authentication with Microsoft MSAL

+The app is designed to be running standalone without BTP.
+Thus we cannot use BTP XSUAA-service for authentication.
+As we want to provide access to users from Azure AD, we need to integrate [MSAL (Microsoft Authentication Library)](https://www.npmjs.com/package/@azure/msal-node).
+MSAL is available for different products: Single-Page-Apps (SPA's), NodeJS-Apps and others.
+We decided for msal-node as the application contains a full nodejs backend including API.
+According to this [discussion on GitHub](https://github.com/AzureAD/microsoft-authentication-library-for-js/discussions/3549), msal-browser is used for SPA's with an existing API.
+The MSAL-integration is explained in detail on the [MS-tutorial-page](https://docs.microsoft.com/de-de/azure/active-directory/develop/msal-node-migration).
+The authentication flow is inspired by this [MSAL-sample-application](https://github.com/Azure-Samples/ms-identity-node).

+The MSAL-authentication flow for CAP is extracted into its own package: `cds-msal-auth` (https://github.com/BenediktHoelker/cds-msal-auth.git)

 ## The app-router during development

 The approuter is configured via [xs-app.json](./xs-app.json).
 It listens to all requests and routes them to the frontend-app or backend-destinations depending on the matched route.
 When you start the UI5-app a UI5-simple-proxy will re-route all backend-requests to the approuter-address (e.g. to http://localhost:5000).
 From there it will be routed to the CAP-Service (listening on http://localhost:4004).
 This mechanism guarantess that the JWT-token is passed to the backend while at the same time CORS-errors are prevented.